-The Seminole County Community Services Department will continue coordination with the CoC and HSN for participation and organization of public events and volunteer services to identify and address the current needs of homeless persons residing in Seminole County.
-The Homeless Services Network of Central Florida receives direct funding from the State ESG program for the operation of programs that provide direct housing and supportive services to the homeless population in the region.
-Seminole County provides County ESG funding to HSN annually for data collection and associated costs to operate and maintain the required Homeless Information Management System (HMIS).
-The County anticipates providing an annual allocation ESG funding to Homeless Services Network of Central Florida over the next five fiscal years to strengthen coordination and help meet the needs of persons and families experiencing homelessness.
+The Seminole County Community Services Department will continue coordination with the CoC and HSN for participation and organization of public events and volunteer services in order to identify and address the current needs of homeless persons residing in Seminole County.
+The Homeless Services Network of Central Florida receives direct funding through the ESG program annually for the operation of programs that provide direct housing and supportive services to the homeless population in Seminole County.
+The County anticipates continuing to allocate ESG funding to Homeless Services Network of Central Florida over the next five fiscal years in order to strengthen coordination and help meet the needs of persons and families experiencing homelessness.

-Describe consultation with the Continuum(s) of Care that serves the jurisdiction's area in determining how to allocate ESG funds, develop performance standards and evaluate outcomes, and develop funding, policies, and procedures for the administration of HMIS.
+Describe consultation with the Continuum(s) of Care that serves the jurisdiction's area in determining how to allocate ESG funds, develop performance standards and evaluate outcomes, and develop funding, policies and procedures for the administration of HMIS

-The Seminole County Community Services Department will consult with the Homeless Services Network of Central Florida to address the needs of homeless persons in Seminole County with ESG funded activities and other supportive service programs, when funding is available.
+The Seminole County Community Services Department will continue consultation with the Homeless Services Network of Central Florida on issues such as addressing the needs of homeless persons in Seminole County with ESG funded activities and other supportive service programs when funding is available.
 Consultation efforts include participation in public events sponsored by the Homeless Services Network of Central Florida, public advocacy representation on advisory boards or committees, and continued funding opportunities to supplement homeless supportive services with housing services and outreach efforts funded by the ESG program.
-Describe Agencies, groups, organizations, and others who participated in the process and describe the jurisdictions consultations with housing, social service agencies and other entities.

-1 Agency/Group/Organization Aspire Health Partners Agency/Group/Organization Type Services -Health What section of the Plan was addressed by Consultation?
-Market Analysis Non-Homeless Special Needs Non-Housing Community Development Strategy How was the Agency/Group/Organization consulted and what are the anticipated outcomes of the consultation or areas for improved coordination?
-Consulted via virtual webinar due to COVID-19 social distancing restrictions.
-In addition, this organization was consulted by invitation to encourage participation in the community needs survey.
-The organization provided comments on housing, public service, public facility, and economic development needs in the community from a social services perspective.
-As an outcome, the County will further understand the behavioral health needs of its most vulnerable residents.
+2. Describe Agencies, groups, organizations and others who participated in the process and describe the jurisdictions consultations with housing, social service agencies and other entities bie 2 - Agencies, groups, organizations who participated 1 Agency/Group/Organization Aspire Health Partners, Inc. (d/b/a) The Center for Drug Free Living Agency/Group/Organization Type Services-homeless Services-Health What section of the Plan was addressed by Consultation?
+Non-Homeless Special Needs Market Analysis Non-Housing Community Development Strategy How was the Agency/Group/Organization consulted and what are the anticipated outcomes of the consultation or areas for improved coordination?
+Consulted by virtual webinar due to COVID-19 social distancing restrictions.
+Additional outreach included an invitation to participate in the community needs survey to provide input.
+The organization commented on housing, public service, public facility, and economic development needs from a social services perspective.
+Anticipated outcomes include the County having a better understanding of the behavioral health needs of its most vulnerable residents.
 The County will continue efforts to coordinate with organizations providing essential services when possible.
-2 Agency/Group/Organization Florida Department of Health Seminole County Agency/Group/Organization Type Services - Health What section of the Plan was addressed by Consultation?
-Market Analysis Non-Homeless Special Needs
+2 Agency/Group/Organization Florida Department of Health in Seminole County Agency/Group/Organization Type Services-Health What section of the Plan was addressed by Consultation?
+Non-Homeless Special Needs Market Analysis